 Is Mettle safe?

-Mettle is separate from NatWest and is not a bank, so it isn’t currently covered by the Financial Services Compensation Scheme (FSCS).
-The FSCS protects money you’ve deposited in a bank up to £85,000 if it goes bust – this does not apply to Mettle.
+Mettle has now transitioned from an e-money account to a business bank account.
+This means that it is covered by the Financial Services Compensation Scheme (FSCS) even though it is separate from NatWest.
+The FSCS protects money you’ve deposited in a bank up to £85,000 if it goes bust.

 Pros and cons of Mettle